Cypress Texas Bat Extraction From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Cypress

-Do bats carry rabies and transmit them to humans?
+Never seal your home without performing an exclusion!
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Call or e-mail for a current inspection fee for your structure (please include city & state so we can figure distance to site) While at your property, Cypress bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-Our lift can be positioned using a pickup truck, and can often be moved around by hand on hard surfaces.
+More bats = better chance of being noticed.
+While at your property, Cypress bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
+The best way to do this is to use a specially made enzyme-based microbial cleaner that can eliminate organic material.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-We will also provide free detailed plans on how to build your own bat house, and information on placing the house for best results.
+And it's illegal to kill them.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-You don't want to kill a beneficial bat anyway.
+The next time you see a bat pass close by, you should be thankful.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-This makes it a little easier for you to search for if the number of places in the room that the bat is in leaves only a few options.
+Absolutely not!
+Aside from being illegal and immoral (even if you don't give a crap), every attempt I've seen has resulted in disaster for the property owner.

 Humane Bat Extraction in Cypress Harris, County TX

 The Little Browns only weigh about 3 to 4/10ths of an ounce, and are only 3 to 3.

 Prior to this, the adults return each morning and feed the young.